nikitavoloboev/data/docs/focusing/rules.md

 - Add screenshots/screencasts where appropriate.
 Take accessibility into account (good visibility of text).
 - Clear my thinking and journal.
 Look back on the day and plan the next.
 - Keep my writing & thinking (especially the wiki) up to date with my latest view on things.
 Things/opinions change, update accordingly.
+- Write in my journal often and routinely.
+Either as day evaluations or whenever something interesting happens in my life.
+Focus on how it made me feel and how influences my life.

 ## Tools